My name is Wally, and this is my about me page.

 Sixth grade was totally different when I moved to the new large school with classrooms for each grade from kindergarten to twelfth grade, all in the same building.
 This was my first experience with a separate place to eat my bagged lunch.

-I didn’t have any money because I didn’t get an allowance like other kids.
+I had no money because I didn’t get an allowance like other kids.
 This made me more envious rather than jealous.

 When I built up the courage to ask my dad for an allowance for my work on the farm.
 He promptly said no way, can’t afford it.
 This is where the discussion ended.